EshaanAgg/web/src/content/blog/placements/write_your_own.md

 public:
   SharedPointer(T *p = nullptr) : ptr(p)
   {
+    // Initialize reference count to 1 if the pointer is not null
-    if (p == nullptr)
+    // else set it to nullptr as well if (p == nullptr)
       refCount = nullptr;
     else
-      // Initialize reference count to 1 if pointer is not null refCount = new int(1);
+      refCount = new int(1);
   }